m4x1-VF/nestjs-crud-postgres/README.md

-# NestJS CRUD - MySQL
+# NestJS CRUD - Postgres

 ## Description

-This is a simple NestJS CRUD application that uses the [NestJS TypeORM](https://docs.nestjs.com/techniques/database) module to connect to a MySQL database.
+This is a simple NestJS CRUD application that uses the [NestJS TypeORM](https://docs.nestjs.com/techniques/database) module to connect to a Postgres database.
 The database is hosted in a docker container.
 JSON Web Tokens (JWT) are used to allow users to register on your platform and access their accounts securely.

 ## Installation